A Young Supernova Selection Pipeline For The LSST Era: Optimal 4MOST-like Strategy

-\subsubsection{\citetalias{TiDES_2024} Sample}
+\subsubsection{\citetalias{TiDES_2025} Sample}

-Following the methods of Section \ref{subsec:obs_strat_investigation_methods}, we present in Figure \ref{fig:tides_obs_snr_distros} the SNR distributions of the observed \citetalias{TiDES_2024} WFD SN sample's spectra following observations with the 4MOST strategies that follow the strategy of LSST with a 1, 3, 5, or 7 day delay.
+Following the methods of Section \ref{subsec:obs_strat_investigation_methods}, we present in Figure \ref{fig:tides_obs_snr_distros} the SNR distributions of the observed \citetalias{TiDES_2025} WFD SN sample's spectra following observations with the 4MOST-like strategies that follow the strategy of LSST with a 1, 3, 5, or 7 day delay.
 As is shown, the different observing strategies all produce similar SNR distributions that have no significantly notable differences.
-The SNR distributions of the 4MOST observed spectra all peak at a \snr of 5 regardless of the 4MOST observing strategy.
+The SNR distributions of the 4MOST-like observed spectra all peak at a \snr of 5 regardless of the 4MOST-like observing strategy.

-In addition to the \snr distributions, we present in Table \ref{tab:num_4most_observed} the percentage of transients whose observed 4MOST spectra exceed a \snr of 5 or 3 when observed using the 4MOST observing strategies that follow the LSST strategy with a 1, 3, 5, and 7 day delay.
-From the table it is shown that of the SNe observed under any of the investigated 4MOST observing strategies, more than $47.7$ percent ($75.2$ percent) of the observed \citetalias{TiDES_2024} WFD SNe have a \snr $>5$ ($>3$).
-Table \ref{tab:num_4most_observed} also demonstrates that as the time delay between the LSST and 4MOST observing strategies increases, the percentage of observed \citetalias{TiDES_2024} WFD SNe with a \snr $>3$ decreases.
-This trend is not seen for the percentage of observed \citetalias{TiDES_2024} WFD SNe with a \snr $>5$, as the maximum percentage occurs with the 3 day delayed 4MOST observing strategy.
-The percentage of observed \citetalias{TiDES_2024} WFD SNe with a \snr $>5$ under the 3 day delayed strategy is $51.5$ percent, while the strategies with a 1, 3, and 7 day delays all have percentages that are more than $0.7$ percent less than the 3 day delay strategy.
+In addition to the \snr distributions, we present in Table \ref{tab:num_4most_observed} the percentage of transients whose observed 4MOST-like spectra exceed a \snr of 5 or 3 when observed using the 4MOST-like observing strategies that follow the LSST strategy with a 1, 3, 5, and 7 day delay.
+From the table it is shown that of the SNe observed under any of the investigated 4MOST-like observing strategies, more than $47.7$ percent ($75.2$ percent) of the observed \citetalias{TiDES_2025} WFD SNe have a \snr $>5$ ($>3$).
+Table \ref{tab:num_4most_observed} also demonstrates that as the time delay between the LSST and 4MOST-like observing strategies increases, the percentage of observed \citetalias{TiDES_2025} WFD SNe with a \snr $>3$ decreases.
+This trend is not seen for the percentage of observed \citetalias{TiDES_2025} WFD SNe with a \snr $>5$, as the maximum percentage occurs with the 3 day delayed 4MOST observing strategy.
+The percentage of observed \citetalias{TiDES_2025} WFD SNe with a \snr $>5$ under the 3 day delayed strategy is $51.5$ percent, while the strategies with a 1, 3, and 7 day delays all have percentages that are more than $0.7$ percent less than the 3 day delay strategy.